onwurahben/weatherpal/README.md

 # weatherpal

-A weather forcasting app that lets users check their current weather coditions and predictions of any location.
+A weather forecasting app that lets users check their current weather coditions and predictions of any location.